 A good, high-quality table tennis blade must have these typical features:

 - Good weight distribution between the handle and the head

 Many things that I want to explain to you the “art of table tennis blade making”.
 But I need time.
 I will share and explain to you all of this when I have free time.

 All wood blade vs carbon blade

 - All wood blade is thin (thinner than 6.0 mm) and flexible, a must for beginner players.
 It provides feeling and flexibility.
 Some amateur players made the wrong choice.
-They have picked very fast carbon blade.
+They have picked a very fast carbon blade.
 And this ruined their early development stage in their ping-pong career.
-Even some top player like Xu Xin, prefer sticking with all wood players.
-To increase the speed, you can choose 5+2 composition blade (5 layers of wood and 2 layers of ALC).
+Even some top players like Xu Xin, prefer sticking with all wood players.
+To increase the speed, you can choose the 5+2 composition blade (5 layers of wood and 2 layers of ALC).

 - At present, composition blades (5+2) are the most popular not only for the amateur level but also among top professional players.

 They are not the same.
 New players often confront these 2 terms.

 - Hardness is the feeling of the outer ply of your blade.
 It depends on the hardness of the outer ply of your blade.
 The soft outer layer will give a softer feeling.

 - While stiffness depends on the composition, the thickness of the blade.
 The stiff blade doesn’t have vibrations.
 The carbon blade is stiff.
 And stiffness is the opposite of flexibility.
 The stiff blade is less flexible and inversely, the flexible blade is less stiff.